kumahq/kuma-website/app/_src/policies/targetref.md

 - MeshGateway: targets proxies matched by the named MeshGateway
     - Note that it's very strongly recommended to target MeshGateway proxies using this kind, as opposed to MeshService/MeshServiceSubset.

+{% if_version gte:2.6.x %}
+Since version 2.6.x, the `targetRef` now allows the selection of a subset of Dataplanes.
+A new field, proxyTypes, has been introduced to apply policies to:
+- `Sidecar` - refers specifically to Dataplanes acting as sidecars to applications.
+- `Gateway` - applies to Dataplanes operating in Gateway mode.
+- Empty list - which refers to all Dataplanes.
+{% endif_version}

 Consider the example below: